Colorado Mortgage and Refinance Rates

 How we source rates and rate trends

 Redfin tracks real estate trends in Colorado.
-And it says the median sale price for a home in the state in October 2024 was $639,700.
+The median sale price for a home in the state in October 2024 was $639,700, well above the national median of $437,300 that same month, per the Federal Reserve Bank of St. Louis.

-Still, the market here was sluggish between November 2023 and October 2024, with home prices rising slowly and home equity actually dipping.
+Still, the market was relatively sluggish between November 2023 and October 2024, with home prices rising slowly and home equity actually dipping.
+Growth — and slowdowns — vary considerably by area, with some parts of the state seeing strong price appreciation while others have remained flat or declined.

 Top 10 Metros in Colorado with the Fastest Growing Sales Price